-Following the sale of Memphasys' gels business and the cessation of manufacturing and product sales, the Company decided to discontinue its ISO 9001 certification and audit process from the end of August 2016 as the certification was no longer required.
-Memphasys now has no formal internal audit process, however management has implemented a risk and internal control system for assessing, monitoring and managing strategic, operational, financial reporting and compliance risks for the company.
+Memphasys has no formal internal audit process, however management has implemented a risk and internal control system for assessing, monitoring and managing strategic, operational, financial reporting and compliance risks for the Company.
 The system is based upon policies, guidelines, delegations and reporting as well as the selection and training of qualified personnel.
-The internal processes are reviewed by the company's external auditors during their regular audits.
+The internal processes are reviewed by the Company's external auditors during their regular audits.

-The Board believes the current control framework of formal audits and company policies and procedures is well suited to the current size, operations and stage of development of the business.
+The Board believes the control framework of formal audits and Company policies and procedures is well suited to the current size, operations and stage of development of the business.